TrellixVulnTeam/swahilipython_SCMU/Doc/library/logging.config.rst

 except that if a non-root logger's level is specified as ``NOTSET``, the system consults loggers higher up the hierarchy to determine the effective level of the logger.
-The ``propagate`` entry is set to 1 to indicate that messages must propagate to handlers higher up the logger hierarchy from this logger, or 0 to indicate that messages are **not** propagated to handlers up the hierarchy.
+The ``propagate`` entry is set to 1 to indicate that messages must propagate to handlers higher up the logger hierarchy kutoka this logger, or 0 to indicate that messages are **not** propagated to handlers up the hierarchy.
 The ``qualname`` entry is the hierarchical channel name of the logger, that is to say the name used by the application to get the logger.